linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 ### System Specific Risk Analysis

 - How can an attack be performed?
-- Are the attack vectors intenral only?
+- Are the attack vectors internal only?
 - Will user authentication systems prevent the internal vulnerability?
-- What is the data impact in terms of confidentiality, integirty, and availability?
+- What is the data impact in terms of confidentiality, integrity, and availability?
 - How is the vulnerability exploited and does the vulnerability exist at present?
 - Are there patches or workarounds that would remediate the vulnerability?
 - What is the confidence level of the vulnerability detection method? (false positives?)
-- What is the potential loss or damage, the exposure caused?
+- What is the potential loss or damage the exposure caused?
 - How pervasive are the vulnerability targets?
 - What are the business and compliance requirements for the affected systems?
 - How likely is the exploit or breach?